Code-Institute-Submissions/Quartet-Militaire/README.md

 ## Testing

 I used Google Chrome Developer Tools throughout the project.
-This was an invaluable resource to check how HTML and CSS changes would look.
+It was an invaluable resource to check how HTML and CSS changes would look.
 It was a particularly useful tool to have when checking for responsiveness on difference sized devices.
 In particular, when checking the embedded YouTube video worked on smaller screen devices in horizontal view.
 The video is best viewed in horizontal mode on tablet and mobile devices.
 Another way the Developer Tools were useful was for viewing the Bootstrap navbar, cards and contact form.